Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 Improving your coding techniques can also result in a file that’s faster to download and causes less impact on the rendering speed of your page.

-Ways To Reduce Render-Blocking Elements On The Page
+How To Reduce Render-Blocking Elements On The Page

-Once you determine that a render-blocking resource is not critical for rendering content above-the-fold, you will want to explore a myriad of methods that are available in order to improve the rendering of your page and defer non-critical resources.
+Once you determine that a render-blocking resource is not critical for rendering content above the fold, you will want to explore a myriad of methods that are available in order to improve the rendering of your page and defer non-critical resources.

 One possible solution is to not add CSS using the @import rule.